SpeakinTelnet/Homelab-IaC/docs/emqx.rst

 | Default Password: ``public``
 | These can be modified in the .conf file

-For additional informations see `EMQX official docs <https://www.emqx.io/docs/en/latest/>`_
+For additional information see `EMQX official docs <https://www.emqx.io/docs/en/latest/>`_

 .. note::
     Includes a configuration file in the /host_vars folder